Inside: The perfect 5-day UK road trip itinerary for exploring Scotland, England & Wales.

-When I explained my road trip plans to my friend Jill (who lives in London) she told me I was crazy to try driving around the UK in just 5 days.
+When I explained my road trip plans to my friend Jill (who lives in London) she told me I was crazy to try road-tripping around the UK in just 5 days.

 And, to be fair, she’s not the first person to call my travel plans crazy.
 And she’s probably not wrong.

-After realizing she wasn’t going to change my mind, Jill suggested beginning our road trip with a drive down the scenic coastline from Edinburgh to York for our first day.
+Once Jill realized she couldn’t change my mind, she suggested we begin our road trip with a drive down the scenic coastline from Edinburgh to York.

 So yes, he’s still tough.
-And I suppose if there’s ever a place you could use a little light reading, Iraq would be right up there.
+And I suppose if there’s ever a place you could use a little light reading, it’s Iraq.

 I get it, they’re pretty good.